ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 ## Ordering HCX for a new instance
 {: #hcx_ordering-new}

 1. To order a new vCenter Server instance with HCX from the VMware Solutions console, scroll down to the Add-on services section.
-HCX is in the Business continuity and migration category.
+HCX is in the Data resiliency and migration category.
 2. Open the category, locate HCX, and toggle its switch on.
 3. Select **Edit** to review and specify the information.
 4. If you enter or change information, click **Save**.